pja35/SXP/docs/wiki/MukhamedovRyan.md

     abort decision.
 The total number of rounds outnumbers the total number of abort requests that a coalition of *n-1* can perform.

+Still, we need to build a more thorough intuition of why this works.

 Naive questions on this paper, so far
 -------------------------------------